Margate City police to start ticketing parents, guardians of unruly juveniles

 A partial description of Ordinance 117-4 explains the acts that will no longer be tolerated.

-Margate police said they've been calling upon parents to better supervise their children for years to no avail, leaving officials to start enforcing the ordinance.
+Margate police said they've been calling on parents to better supervise their children for years to no avail, leaving officials to start enforcing the ordinance.

+For the first offense, fines will range from $100 to $1,000 and/or up to 90 days of community service.

+There are some exceptions to the curfew.
+People under 18 are allowed to be out past 10 p.m. if they're accompanied by a guardian or adult, if they have a job or in the case of an emergency.

 The enforcement of the Parental Responsibility Ordinance was announced on the same day that the City of Wildwood Board of Commissioners approved a ban on backpacks and other large bags on its boardwalks and beaches to combat teenage drug and alcohol abuse.